goharbor/harbor/SECURITY.md

 **IMPORTANT: Do not file public issues on GitHub for security vulnerabilities**

-To report a vulnerability or a security-related issue, use [GitHub private vulnerability reporting](https://github.com/goharbor/harbor/security/advisories/new): open the [Security tab](https://github.com/goharbor/harbor/security) of the affected repository and click **Report a vulnerability**.
+To report a vulnerability or a security-related issue, use GitHub private vulnerability reporting: open the **Security** tab of the affected repository and click **Report a vulnerability**.
+For the main Harbor repository, use [this form](https://github.com/goharbor/harbor/security/advisories/new).
+Filing a report requires a GitHub account; this is the only channel for vulnerability reports.

 The report is visible only to you and the Harbor Security Team, which is made up of Harbor maintainers who have committer and release permissions.
-Reports will be addressed within 3 business days, including a detailed plan to investigate the issue and any potential workarounds to perform in the meantime.
+Reports will be acknowledged within 5 business days.
+The Harbor Security Team will then investigate and follow up with a plan to address the issue and any potential workarounds to perform in the meantime.

 Do not report non-security-impacting bugs through this channel.
 Use [GitHub issues](https://github.com/goharbor/harbor/issues/new/choose) instead.
-Note that filing a report requires a GitHub account.

 ### Proposed Report Content
 Provide a descriptive title and in the description of the report include the following information:
 * Basic identity information, such as your name and your affiliation or company.
-* Detailed steps to reproduce the vulnerability  (POC scripts, screenshots, and compressed packet captures are all helpful to us).
+* Detailed steps to reproduce the vulnerability (POC scripts and screenshots are helpful to us; larger artifacts such as packet captures can be shared in the temporary private fork once the report is accepted).
 * Description of the effects of the vulnerability on Harbor and the related hardware and software configurations, so that the Harbor Security Team can reproduce it.
 * How the vulnerability affects Harbor usage and an estimation of the attack surface, if there is one.
 * List other projects or dependencies that were used in conjunction with Harbor to produce the vulnerability.